vzhang90/Election_Analysis/README.md

 ## Election Audit Summary
 The attached script [Python_Challenge.py](https://github.com/vzhang90/Election_Analysis/blob/main/PyPoll_Challenge.py) can be used for any election.
 There could be an additional information added with:

-1) another stated variable `winning vote difference` to determine by how many votes the winner of the election had more than the candidate with the 2nd highest number of votes.
+1) **Winning vote difference** to determine by how many votes the winner of the election had more than the candidate with the 2nd highest number of votes.

-2) The number of votes and percentage of votes each candidate receieved in each county.
+2) **Candidate votes per county** to determine the number of votes and percentage of votes each candidate receieved in each county.